Art2723/blog/readme.md

 # Simple Blog on node, express and mongodb

-Simple and easy to install node.js blog which allow markdown posts.
+Simple and easy to install node.js blog which allows markdown posts.

 ## Getting Started